Churches of Norfolk: An Appointment with Angels

 "Imogen was excellent.
 Knowledgeable in depth and breadth"

-Churches of Norfolk is now one in a series of more gently paced tours, ideal for those who prefer a more laid-back, less physically demanding itinerary while enjoying the same high level of academic content.
+Churches of Norfolk is one in a series of more gently paced tours, ideal for those who prefer a more laid-back, less physically demanding itinerary while enjoying the same high level of academic content.
 Walking and travelling distances are typically shorter, and time is dedicated to the gradual appreciation of, and explorations within, our immediate surroundings.
 Hotels will usually be situated in central locations to allow for ease of access to major amenities.
+Participants should meet ACE's usual fitness requirements.

 Not included: travel insurance, double room for single use supplement £150.